novikov-borodin/data-rec/README.md

 for signal recovery:

 upload files with directories from the signal-rec directory;
-run TTR.mw (Maple 2017 or higher);
+run TTR.mw for recovery in spartial domain or TTF.mw for recovery in spectral domain in Maple 2017 or higher;
-or run CDEL-TG+n.cir and CDEL-Test+n.cir (Micro-Cap 12 or higher) to change initial data in DATA-n.xlsx. for image recovery:
+or run CDEL-TG+n.cir and CDEL-Test+n.cir in Micro-Cap 12 or higher to change initial data in DATA-n.xlsx.

+for image recovery:

 upload files with directories from the image-rec directory;